-Employees will be granted one-year increment or vertical step on the schedule for each year of service until the maximum for their educational classification is reached.
+Employees will be granted one-year increment or vertical step on the schedule for each year of service until the maximum for their educational classification is reached unless the salary schedule is not aged or moved (frozen).

 When an employee has completed their fifth (5th) year in the district, and completes the final step in any educational lane, they shall receive a career increment equal to 10 percent (10 %) of the supplemental pay generator base.
+The employee will receive the career increment until they move on the salary schedule accordingly.